feature-image

 Setting the priorities straight

-The PGA Tour’s primary goal would be to attract every LIV Golf player back, even if they don’t plan on immediately retaining them.
-Finding a solution to give them a fair shot at earning their PGA Tour card would be wise.
+The PGA Tour’s primary goal would be to attract every LIV Golf player back, even if it doesn’t plan to retain them immediately.
+I believe they should find a solution to give them a fair shot at earning their PGA Tour card would be wise.

 As far as other players go, Rolapp will need to decide where things stand with each of them.
-He can segregate each player into different categories and understand who would fit where.
+He can segregate each player into different categories and understand who fits where.
 Not everyone might get the same opportunities as the most appealing prospects on LIV Golf.
-So where would they go?

 Mid-season Q-School

-There are many top LIV Golf players who might not make the cut for an immediate reinstatement.
-But players like Talor Gooch (4 LIV Golf wins), Dustin Johnson (3 LIV Golf wins), Joaquin Niemann (7 LIV Golf wins), & Co. might not attract the same interest.
+Not everyone will qualify for immediate reinstatement from Brian Rolapp’s office.
+Players like Talor Gooch (4 LIV Golf wins), Dustin Johnson (3 LIV Golf wins), Joaquin Niemann (7 LIV Golf wins), & Co. might not attract the same interest as Rahm & Co.
 However, they did showcase amazing strokeplay during their time at LIV Golf.

 Rolapp will need to find a way to ensure he doesn’t treat other pros unfairly.
 A way he can do that is by hosting a special mid-season Q-School event.
 In a field packed with LIV Golf players, the PGA Tour CEO can allow them to earn a PGA Tour card for the rest of the season and beyond.

 Koepka’s arrival has created an imbalance in the PGA Tour roster as it is.
-They have needed to allow two alternate players to join the field whenever he is participating.
+They allowed two alternate players to join the field whenever he was participating.
 Considering that the Tour will have a few immediate signings, the Q-School event can balance out that gap to ensure the field is even again.

 The winner and maybe two more golfers from the top of the leaderboard can earn a membership depending on the requirements.
-And this should be the maximum number allowed.
-Which means no ties should be accepted into the mix.
+And they shouldn’t allow any ties beyond that.
 If there are ties for the second and third place, then they could resolve it with playoffs.

 ADVERTISEMENT